-University Recreation prides itself on offering a variety of different internships in fields ranging from Athletic Training to Outdoor Recreation.
+University Recreation prides itself on offering a variety of different internships in fields ranging from Sports Medicine to Outdoor Recreation.

 All internships are arranged through Career Services and must be approved by both a faculty advisor and University Recreation employee to go towards class credit.
 Placements are based on time of the year, staff available, programs offered, and skill set of the individual.
 University Recreation provides paid and unpaid internships based on the source of funding and nature of internship work.

 |Personal Training||Description │ Application|

 |Event Planning||Description │ Application|

 |Climbing Programming||Description │ Application|

 |Outdoor Recreation Programming||Description │ Application|

 Links to Internship descriptions and applications are made active as internships become available